chef/chef-oss-practices/policies/code-of-conduct.md

 The following are the various roles of our Community Organizers and the person(s) assigned to each role:

 - The Deciders have final say on community guidelines and final authority on corrective actions and appeals.
-- The Community Organizers may be assigned for each area where the community convenes online (Slack, email list, GitHub, etc.).
+- The Community Organizers may be assigned for each area where the community convenes online (*e.g.*, Slack, email list, GitHub, etc.).
 Community Organizers are employees of Progress Software.
 They act in good faith to help enforce our community guidelines and respond to incidents when they occur.
 - In certain circumstances, a Decider or Community Organizer may delegate a different employee of Progress Software to manage community guidelines and indicidents for a given open source project, online community space, or physical event.
 - A community member is anyone who participates with the community, whether in-person or via online channels.
 Community members are responsible for following the community guidelines, suggesting updates to the guidelines when warranted, and helping enforce community guidelines.